Colorado Lawmakers Want to Tax ‘Bonus’ Sports Bets

 The House Finance Committee approved the bill on April 21 and referred it to the Committee on Appropriations for further consideration.

-Currently, in Colorado law, free bets and promotional credits are excluded from taxable income, and operators can deduct their value from taxable revenue.
+Currently, in Colorado law, bonus bets and promotional credits are excluded from taxable income, and operators can deduct their value from taxable revenue.
 This has limited operators' tax burden as the sports betting sector continues to grow.
 HB1311 would close this loophole by making all promotional bets taxable towards gross revenue, thereby widening the taxable base.

 Bipartisan leaders, Speaker of the House Julie McCluskie, Sen. Dylan Roberts, and Rep. Matt Soper have sponsored the bill.
 The sponsors note that the legislation will generate an estimated $12 million in new tax revenue in its first year.